Chart Color Schemes

 Infrastructure

-Shepparton Surrounds - West has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Shepparton Surrounds - West has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 29 projects likely to impact the area.
-Key projects include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade (scheduled for completion in August 2023), Northlinks Estate Tatura (commenced in April 2021 and expected to finish by December 2024), and Tatura Skate Park (opened on 15th March 2022).
-The following list details projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that could affect the region.
+Notable initiatives include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade, Northlinks Estate Tatura, and Tatura Skate Park.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.